remotesynth/enterprise-auth-docs/openid.md

 ## Configuring your connection

-The first thing you need to do to configure an OAuth 2 connection is to visit the **Enterprise Auth** screen and select the **OpenID Connect** radio button.
+The first thing you need to do to configure an OpenID connection is to visit the **Enterprise Auth** screen and select the **OpenID Connect** radio button.
 You should see a form that looks like this.

 TODO: Open ID form image